cdisc-org/DataExchange-ODM-LinkML/docs/StudyEndPointsRef.md

 # Slot: StudyEndPointsRef

-_StudyEndPoints reference: Go to start of metadata_
+_StudyEndPoints reference: The StudyEndPoints element is a container element for individual StudyEndPoint elements._